Allied Health Team Training for Parkinson's Disease and Other Movement Disorders

 - Identify strategies for building inter-professional networks and community partnerships

-This course will not provide Continuing Medical Education Credits (CME).
+This course did not provide Continuing Medical Education Credits (CME).